Consensys/eth2.0-dafny/README.md

 This is a very nice work in terms of formalising the Eth2.0 specs.
 However, the current state of the K-framework is limited to testing, and as mentioned before _testing can find bugs but cannot prove the absence of bugs._ -->

 * a [formal semantics of Ethereum 2.0 Beacon Chain Phase 0 Specification](https://github.com/runtimeverification/beacon-chain-spec/) using the K framework.
+This work presents a formal semantics of the Eth2.0 specifications in the K-framework.
+The semantcis is executable and can be used for testing e.g. symbolic execution.
 * the [initial formal verification of the Casper protocol](https://runtimeverification.com/blog/runtime-verification-completes-formal-verification-of-ethereum-casper-protocol/).
 * the [verification of the deposit smart contract](https://blog.ethereum.org/2020/02/04/eth2-quick-update-no-8/)

 More recently, a [security audit](https://blog.ethereum.org/2020/03/31/eth2-quick-update-no-10/) was performed by LeastAuthority.
+The code was manually reviewed and some potential security vulnerabilities highlighted.

-Our work aims to complement the previous work by providing a formal verification of the Eth2.0 phase 0 specifications.
+Our work aims to complement the previous work by providing a thorough formal verification of the Eth2.0 phase 0 specifications.

 # Useful Resources